of July 29, 2016 No. 209

 For the purpose of this law the following concepts are used:

-1) nature protection permission to waste management – the allowing document issued by the administrative authority subordinated to body of the central public management in the field of the environment, resolving implementation of activities for waste management according to this law;
+1) nature protection permission to waste management – the allowing document issued by the Agency of the environment subordinated to body of the central public management in the field of the environment, resolving implementation of activities for waste management according to this law;

 2) biological waste – biologically decomposed landscape gardening waste, food wastes or kitchen garbage of households, restaurants, catering firms or shops of retail trade comparable to the waste received at the companies for conversion of food products;